There’s no better place in the world to go fishing for trophy largemouth bass than Southern California.

 This article focuses on the best largemouth bass fishing lakes and reservoirs near Los Angeles, San Diego, and the rest of Southern California.

-To find the best bass lakes in the remaining two thirds of the Golden State, including amazing fisheries like Clear Lake, the Delta area and at least a dozen more, read the Best Largemouth Bass Lakes in Northern California.
+To find the best bass lakes in the remaining two thirds of the Golden State, including amazing fisheries like Clear Lake, the California Delta area and at least a dozen more, read the Best Largemouth Bass Lakes in Northern California.

 That said, there’s a very good chance that the next world record largemouth bass is hooked in one of the following Southern California lakes.